-Is Kroger Dinner Rolls healthy?
-A closer look at the label
+Kroger Dinner Rolls ingredients: what the label says

 Illustration for a label review of Kroger Dinner Rolls